UrbsLab/STREAMLINE/docs/source/output.md

     * `jobsCompleted` - contains cluster checks for job completion *(empty if output 'cleaning' applied)*
     * `logs` - contains cluster job output and error logs *(empty if output 'cleaning' applied)*

+Notice that the folders `hcc-data_example` and `hcc-data_example_custom` have similar contents, but represent the analysis for each 'target' dataset run at once with STREAMLINE.
+If a user were to include 4 datasets in the folder specified by the [dataset_path](parameters.md#dataset-path) parameter (each conforming to the [Input Data Requirements](data.md#input-data-requirements)) they would find 4 respective folders in their experiment fold, each named after a respective dataset.

 ***
 ## Output File Details
+This section will take a deeper dive into the individual output files within an experiment folder.

 ### PDF Report(s)
 #### Testing Evaluation Report